xczhou-astro/galaxyEmulator/README.md

 ```Python
 python init.py -w=workspace
 ```
-config.ini will be created in workspace, edit this file then:
+config.ini will be created in workspace, edit this file and then:
 ```
 python init.py -w=workspace
 ```

-config_\[survey\].ini will be created if `postprocessing` is True and `surveys` are given in config.ini
+config_\[survey\].ini will be created if `postprocessing` is True and considered `surveys` are given in config.ini.

+The two initialization steps are for simultaneously considering different surveys, as their instrumental parameters differ.

 ### Run
 Enter workspace, and create a python file named emulator.py